René Magritte: Legacy

 The 1960s brought a great increase in public awareness of Magritte's work.
 Thanks to his "sound knowledge of how to present objects in a manner both suggestive and questioning", his works have been frequently adapted or plagiarized in advertisements, posters, book covers and the like.
-Examples include album covers such as Beck-Ola by The Jeff Beck Group (reproducing Magritte's The Listening Room), Alan Hull's 1973 album Pipedream, which uses The Philosopher's Lamp, Jackson Browne's 1974 album Late for the Sky, with artwork inspired by The Empire of Light, Oregon's album Oregon referring to Carte Blanche, the Firesign Theatre's album Just Folks...
-A Firesign Chat based on The Mysteries of the Horizon, and Styx's album The Grand Illusion incorporating an adaptation of the painting The Blank Signature (Le Blanc Seing).
+Examples include album covers such as Beck-Ola by The Jeff Beck Group, reproducing Magritte's The Listening Room; Alan Hull's 1973 album Pipedream, which uses The Philosopher's Lamp; Jackson Browne's 1974 album Late for the Sky, with artwork inspired by The Empire of Light; Oregon's album Oregon referring to Carte Blanche; the Firesign Theatre's album Just Folks...
+A Firesign Chat based on The Mysteries of the Horizon; and Styx's album The Grand Illusion incorporating an adaptation of the painting The Blank Signature (Le Blanc Seing).
 The Nigerian rapper Jesse Jagz's 2014 album Jagz Nation Vol. 2: Royal Niger Company has cover art inspired by Magritte.
 In 2015 the band Punch Brothers used The Lovers as the cover of its album The Phosphorescent Blues.

-The logo of Apple Corps, The Beatles' company, is inspired by Magritte's Le Jeu de Mourre, a 1966 painting.
+The 1968 logo of Apple Corps, The Beatles' company, is inspired by Magritte's Le Jeu de Mourre, a 1966 painting.
 Paul Simon's song "Rene and Georgette Magritte with Their Dog after the War", inspired by a photograph of Magritte by Lothar Wolleh, appears on the 1983 album Hearts and Bones.
-John Cale wrote a song titled "Magritte" that appears on the 2003 album HoboSapiens.
+John Cale's song "Magritte" appears on the 2003 album HoboSapiens.
 Tom Stoppard wrote a 1970 Surrealist play called After Magritte.
 John Berger scripted the book Ways of Seeing using images and ideologies regarding Magritte.
 Douglas Hofstadter's 1979 book Gödel, Escher, Bach uses Magritte works for many of its illustrations.
 The Treachery of Images was used in a major plot in L. J. Smith's 1994 novel The Forbidden Game.
 Magritte's imagery has inspired filmmakers ranging from the surrealist Marcel Mariën to mainstream directors such as Jean-Luc Godard, Alain Robbe-Grillet, Bernardo Bertolucci, Nicolas Roeg, John Boorman, and Terry Gilliam.

-According to the 1998 documentary The Fear of God: 25 Years of "The Exorcist", the poster shot for the film The Exorcist was inspired by Magritte's The Empire of Light.
+According to the 1998 documentary The Fear of God: 25 Years of "The Exorcist", the poster shot for the 1973 film The Exorcist was inspired by Magritte's The Empire of Light.